Archdiocese of Chicago: 1850 to 1860

 Van De Velde opened the Illinois Hospital of the Lakes in 1851, the first hospital in Chicago.
 Suffering from severe rheumatism during the harsh Chicago winters, Van De Velde persuaded the pope in 1852 to appoint him as bishop of the Diocese of Natchez in Mississippi.
 The Vatican erected the Diocese of Quincy in 1853, taking Southern Illinois from the Diocese of Chicago.
 The Diocese of Quincy later became the Diocese of Alton and then the Diocese of Springfield in Illinois.

-In December 1853, Reverend Anthony O'Regan was appointed as the third bishop of Chicago by Pius IX.
+In December 1853, Anthony O'Regan was appointed as the third bishop of Chicago by Pius IX.
 During his tenure, O'Regan purchased property for the construction of several churches and Calvary Cemetery in Chicago.
 A systematic administrator and strong disciplinarian, O'Regan generated significant dissatisfaction among his clergy.
 Many French-speaking congregants accused him of stealing their property.
 In 1855, the Sisters of the Holy Cross founded an industrial school in Chicago for girls, both Catholic and non-Catholic.

 Frustrated by the opposition he faced in the diocese, O'Regan submitted his resignation in 1857 to the Vatican, which accepted it in June 1858.
 The pope appointed Bishop James Duggan of St. Louis as the apostolic administrator of the diocese.

 On January 21, 1859, Pius IX named Duggan as the fourth bishop of Chicago.
 Duggan faced challenges in Chicago: the legacy of the decade-long lack of leadership in the diocese, the aftereffects of the financial panic of 1857, and of the American Civil War.
 German Catholics were hostile to an Irish bishop.
 Irish-born priests were hostile to Dugan's stand against the Fenian Brotherhood: he denied the sacraments to anyone tied to this secret society.
 Some clergy faulted Duggan for failing to support the University of St. Mary of the Lake, which closed in 1866 due to financial problems and low enrollment.
-In 1859, Dugan founded the House of the Good Shepherd in Chicago as a residence for "delinquent women".
+In 1859, Dugan founded the House of the Good Shepherd in Chicago as a residence for "delinquent women."